para-commando/py-image-resizer/README.md

-# Image Scaling with OpenCV
+# py-image-resizer: Image Scaling with OpenCV

 This Python script allows you to resize an image based on user-provided scaling percentages for the width and height.
 The image is read using OpenCV, resized, and then saved to the specified output directory.